Table of Contents

 7. It is constructed perpendicular to the floor ridge or the joists.

-The different types of load bearing wall can be listed as follows:
+The different types of load bearing walls can be listed as follows:

-It the type of load-bearing wall that is mostly constructed by casting concrete in a reusable wall mould or form which is then cured in a controlled environment, transported to the construction site, lifted and placed in position.
+It is the type of load bearing wall that is mostly constructed by casting concrete in a reusable wall mold or form which is then cured in a controlled environment, transported to the construction site, lifted, and placed in position.

-The primary objective of constructing such precast wall is to accelerate the speed of the construction.
+The primary objective of constructing such precast walls is to accelerate the speed of the construction.

-The joints between the pre-cast concrete walls must be wide enough to withstand the expansion due to high temperature and other similar differential developments due to the seasonal variations.
+The joints between the pre-cast concrete walls must be wide enough to withstand the expansion due to high temperature and seasonal variations.

 Some of the distinct features of the precast concrete walls are as follows:

 The precast concrete wall offers significant resistance to thermal changes.